fyngyrz/soyacro/README.md

 There is also a built-in macro processor that lets you build shortcuts for anything, signatures, etc., so you can make richer posts more easily.

-### But what if I _need_ non-ASCII characters in a replacement field?
+### But what if I _need_ non-ASCII characters in a replacement or expansion field?

 Then you can use HTML entities.
 For instance, El ni&#241;o can be represented by `El ni&#241;o`.
-Simple as that.
-You can write the same thing in the replacement field:
+You can place an HTML-entity containing string in the replacement field and/or in the expansion field wherever such characters are needed:

 > `ENSO,,El Ni&#241;o/Southern Oscillation`